Why We Know Trouble Is Coming

 Upon review and a little bit of compare and contrast, I found that Jim Nelson Black was correct.
-Many nations since Roman times have collapsed, and just like he said, there were certain factors present.
-Hence, when the factors begin to present themselves, it is probably a good idea to start paying attention.
+Many nations since Roman times have collapsed, and just like he said, certain factors were present.
+Hence, it is probably a good idea to start paying attention when the factors begin to present themselves.
 This is an example of history repeating itself because certain factors show up before the collapse of a government.

 - “From bondage to spiritual faith;